Mohammad20012001/Energyai-/README.md

   - Calculates the maximum number of solar panels that can fit in a given area and estimates the total energy it will produce annually.

 - **Financial Viability Calculator (`/financial-viability`)**:
-  - Analyzes the financial return on your solar investment, calculating the payback period and expected profits over 25 years.
+  - A powerful PVWatts/PVGIS alternative.
+It analyzes the financial return on your solar investment by simulating annual production based on historical weather data, then calculating the payback period and expected profits over 25 years.
+  - **API Dependency**: Yes, **WeatherAPI.com**.

 - **Wire Sizing Calculator (`/wire-sizing`)**:
   - Determines the appropriate copper wire cross-section (in mm²) to minimize power loss and ensure system safety.